A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: A structured modified Newton approach

 \subsection{Convergence}

 In this section we discuss convergence towards the barrier trajectory, i.e., convergence of the inner loop of Algorithm~\ref{alg:simpleIPM}.
 We first give a condition for descent direction with respect to our merit function, as our setting is compatible with linesearch strategies.
 Thereafter, results are given in a setting where unit steps are assumed to be tractable.
-We give conditions on the rank of each update matrix such that the modified Newton approach converges locally.
+We give conditions on $B^k$, and thus $r^k$, so that the modified Newton approach converges locally.
+The theoretical setting is here widened slightly from the previous sections, in that we wish to quantify the effects of the modified Newton approach also for larger values of $\mu$.
+For a given $\mu>0$, iterate $z$ and vector $\Delta z$, consider the merit function and the univariate function